jupyterlab/jupyter-ai/packages/jupyter-ai-module-cookiecutter/{{cookiecutter.root_dir_name}}/README.md

 # {{ cookiecutter.python_name }}

-This package is a Jupyter AI module named `{{ cookiecutter.python_name }}` that registers a model provider for the Jupyter AI server extension.
+`{{ cookiecutter.python_name }}` is a Jupyter AI module, a package that registers additional model providers and slash commands for the Jupyter AI extension.

 ## Requirements